 Pulau Pangkor's rich history dates back to the Dutch and British colonial eras.
 Here, you can explore the narrow streets lined with quaint old buildings, visit historical landmarks such as the Dutch Fort and Fu Lin Kong Temple, and interact with the friendly locals to learn about their customs and traditions.

 Take a stroll through Pekan Pangkor, the main town on the island, and soak in the local culture.
 If you are a chocolate lover, Pekan Pangkor is the place.
 Like Langkawi Island, Pangkor Island is known for its duty-free shopping, where you can find a vast array of imported and locally made chocolates at affordable prices.
-In addition to chocolates, Pekan Pangkor is also famous for its top-quality dried seafood, especially the blue-eyed anchovies - one of the island's specialties.
+In addition to chocolates, Pekan Pangkor is also famous for its top-quality dried seafood, especially the blue-eyed anchovies - one of the island's specialities.
 Once you arrive on the island, you will be greeted by numerous shops offering various seafood-based products.
 For instance, Hai Seng Hin Fish Factory and Hasil Laut Paksu are two of the most popular shops on the island.
 They provide different products such as dried seafood, snacks, frozen seafood, salted fish, satay fish, and crackers.

 For a more authentic cultural experience, you can also visit the fishing villages of Sungai Pinang Kecil and Sungai Pinang Besar on the island's eastern coast.
-These villages are known for their traditional wooden houses on stilts, colorful fishing boats, and vibrant local markets where you can sample fresh seafood and local snacks.
+These villages are known for their traditional wooden houses on stilts, colourful fishing boats, and vibrant local markets where you can sample fresh seafood and local snacks.
 You can also witness traditional fishing methods and learn about the local fishing industry that has been a way of life for generations.

 Delight in Nature's Beauty